GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 Implementing those kinds of rules is difficult, but luckily RFC 5545 Section 3.8.5.3 exists for just this kind of thing.
 RRules are capable of representing many, though of course not all, iteration periods and there is a well tested RRule library for Rust.

 Combining RRules with the iteration types takes a bit of thought.
 The rule is stored in an unbaked, anchor-independent form (no `DTSTART`); the anchor lives in the task's `due`.
-On completion the rule is re-anchored to compute the next due: fixed and fixed+ anchor off the current due, chained anchors off the completion time ("now").
+On completion the rule is re-anchored to compute the next due: fixed anchors off the current due, fixed+ also anchors off the due but advances to the next occurrence on or after now, and chained anchors off the completion time ("now").

 #### RRule Generation

-For all advantages of RRules, they are a unique syntax that no one wants to write regularly.
-The `iter` value is therefore accepted in two flavors:
+For all advantages of RRules, they are a unique syntax that (almost) no one wants to write regularly.
+The `iter` value is therefore accepted in three flavors:

 1. TaskWarrior-style shorthand: The same style as the recurring tasks: `daily`, `3wk`, `weekdays`, `fortnight`, `2year`, etc. These are mapped mechanically to RRules by a built-in parser.
 2. Free-form natural language: handled by the [`text2rrule`](https://crates.io/crates/text2rrule) crate.
 Phrases such as `every Monday`, `every other Tuesday`, or `every two weeks on friday` are parsed into an RRULE string and then into an `RRule` value. `text2rrule` supports multiple locales.
+3. Raw RRules, for people who wish to use them directly.

-Parsing tries the shorthand parser first and falls back to `text2rrule` on failure, so existing `recur` values keep working unchanged.
+Parsing tries a raw RRULE first, then the shorthand parser, then `text2rrule`, so existing `recur` values keep working unchanged.

 ### Iterative Task Flow